Victoria Park, Tower Hamlets: Modern

 The oldest model boat club in the world, the Victoria Model Steam Boat Club, founded in the Park on 15 July 1904, is still active today and holds up to 17 of their Sunday regattas a year.
 The VMSB Club runs straight-running boats just as they did 100 years ago but have also progressed to radio controlled boats and hydroplanes.
 The first Regatta is traditionally held on Easter Sunday and the Steam Regatta is always held on the first Sunday in July.

 The Park is also the home of Tower Hamlets Football Club and Victoria Park United Football club, Tower Hamlets Cricket Club, Victoria Park Harriers & Tower Hamlets Athletics Club, which has its headquarters at St. Augustine's Hall located at the north-east corner of the Park.
-The Club celebrated its 80th Anniversary in 2006.
+The club celebrated its 80th anniversary in 2006.

 During the summer cricket is played every evening on the park's three all-weather wickets, organised by the Victoria Park Community Cricket League.
 The park also has a popular three-lane cricket net, free to use at all times.
 It was refurbished to a high standard at the end of 2005, paid for by a grant from the England and Wales Cricket Board.

 The park is open daily from 7:00am to dusk.

 In 2010 the National Lottery Big Lottery Fund awarded the London Borough of Tower Hamlets a £4.5 million grant towards a £12 million programme of major improvements to Victoria Park.
-Plans included a new building, the Eastern Hub, comprising a cafe, public toilets, community rooms and adult play facilities to promote healthy living.
+Plans included a new building, the Hub, comprising a cafe, public toilets, community rooms and adult play facilities to promote healthy living.

 The landscape has been restored in many places, and the Old English gardens restored to include new water features.
 In 1842 a pagoda was put in London's Hyde Park as an entrance to its Chinese Exhibition, and when the exhibition finished it was moved to Victoria Park's island in the west boating lake for ornamental purposes.
-The original architect for the park, Pennethorne, designed a bridge to the island that matched the style of the pagoda; this was never built, however, and during WW2 the pagoda suffered much damage.
+The original architect for the park, Pennethorne, designed a bridge to the island that matched the style of the pagoda; this was never built, however, and during World War II the pagoda suffered much damage.